cball/cball.me/source/content/i18n-in-practice.markdown

 #### I18n example in ember.js
 Since it’s not built into the framework, using I18n in ember is a bit less straightforward.
 There is an existing library called [ember-i18n](https://github.com/jamesarosen/ember-i18n) that has been around for a while and works well, though as of 10/24/14 does not support ember canary (what will be 1.9).

-I just finished building a proof of concept for a more stripped down, more ember-cli integrated library that I hope to simplify and turn into an addon shortly.
+I wanted to see if I could build a proof of concept for a more stripped down, more ember-cli integrated library that I hope to simplify and turn into an addon shortly.
 It’s not quite ready yet, but you can use a similar technique manually as follows:

 1. Create a simple I18n class that handles fetching a key and interpolating strings.
 1. Add an initializer that injects the class as a singleton throughout the app.